Brittany Osborne pleads guilty to nationwide pet scams, sentenced to 33 months in prison

 No probation order was given, because of the length of the sentence.

-"I think you're a capable person," Noble said, noting that he hopes she uses her skills and intelligence in the future to become a contributing member of society.
+"I think you're a capable person," Noble said, adding he hopes she uses her skills and intelligence in the future to become a contributing member of society.

-He also said he hopes that, in time, she can gain employment, and start to repay all of the people that she took money from.
+He also said he hopes, in time, she can gain employment, and start to repay all the people that she took money from.

 Due to her extortion conviction, Osborne will also have to submit her DNA to a national databank.